Hackingzone/airgeddon/CONTRIBUTING.md

   - *Y* is a minor release with a new feature for an existing menu or a new submenu for an existing feature
   - *Z* is a minor release with new bug fixes, small modifications or code improvements
 6. Update the date on `airgeddon.sh` under shebang, if appropriate.
 7. Direct push to [Master] is not allowed.
-Pull Requests require revision and approvement.
+8. Pull Requests to [Master] are not allowed.
+Should be done over `dev` or any other branch.
+They require revision and approvement.
+9. All the development and coding must be in English.

 *Be sure to merge the latest from "upstream" before making a pull request!*

+We also have a private Telegram group for *trusted collaborators* for more agile discussion about developments, improvements, etc.
+To be added on it you must prove first you are a *trusted collaborator* with your contributions.

 ## WPS PIN Database Collaborators